cucumber007/QuickDynalist/docs/SYNC.md

 `SyncJob` respects this:

 - does not overwrite certain fields for items with non-null `syncJob`
-- does not treat such rows as deletable “missing on server” rows
+- does not treat such rows as deletable "missing on server" rows

 When item jobs complete, they clear `syncJob`.